 Electrical control of the wheel was by push-buttons - these being duplicated at each side of the stand - with fuses and relays housed in a separate drawer.

-Supplied with each machine were a work lamp with a built in switch and magnifying glass for close examination of the work; a hardened and ground wheel balancing shaft; two chucks; two grinding wheel mounts; three keys; one twist drill support; a support for other tools; three wheel-mount plates for thinning wheels; one spare wheel-dresser mount - and a cleaning brush.
+Supplied with each machine were the following: a work lamp with a built in switch and magnifying glass for close examination of the work; a hardened and ground wheel balancing shaft; two chucks; two grinding wheel mounts; three keys; one twist drill support; a support for other tools; three wheel-mount plates for thinning wheels; one spare wheel-dresser mount - and a cleaning brush.
 When ordered with an electric-pump driven coolant system for wet grinding - with feed through the spindle - the set-up was comprehensive with separate main and setting tanks (separated by screen filters inside one housing) and, in the feed line, a full-flow cylindrical filter..